ntadesse/docker-swarm-microservices-app/README.md

 getenforce
 sestatus

-NB: The Nexus configuration is Port based
-  : If you only have Linux machines you can use path based, but Windows machines don't support push/pull in path based nexus configuration
-  : For RHEL/CentOS, configure SELinux as shown above : Refer to z_nexus directory for complete installation and configuration files
+**Note:** The Nexus configuration is Port based.
+If you only have Linux machines you can use path based, but Windows machines don't support push/pull in path based nexus configuration.
+For RHEL/CentOS, configure SELinux as shown above.
+Refer to z_nexus directory for complete installation and configuration files
 ```
 ### Nexus Repository Configuration
 - Repository Type: Docker (hosted), Docker (Proxy) and Docker (group)